 They allow teams to:

-This reframing strengthens their strategic value.
+This reframing strengthens their strategic value across industries.

 The future is not exclusively datacenter or residential.